Skip to content

 2. AI introspection — "I treat this as narrative, not script"

-3. Collaborative design — "What structure would force reliability?"
+3. Collaborative design — "What structure forces reliability?"

-4. Iterative testing — Trying solutions, catching failures, adjusting
+4. Iterative testing — Trying, catching failures, adjusting

 This is how we'll work with AI going forward: Not just using AI as a tool, but collaborating with AI to understand its limitations and design around them.

-tutor.md represents a different approach to technical education:
+tutor.md represents a new approach to technical education:

 • Not passive docs — Active guided experience